 The Maier Racing strut tower brace (STB) was chosen because of it's rigid design and the method of attachment to the strut towers - sandwiched between the towers and the camber/caster plates (this also strengthens the tops of the towers).
+The Maier Racing STB comes as a 3-point brace (also attaches to the firewall), but an aftermarket 3-point STB is not legal in the SCCA Solo2 Street Prepared Rules.
+In order to make this STB legal, some modifications were done.

 Original Configuration